tezos-commons/homebase-lite/documentation.md

 ### `add_maintainers`

-Takes as input a list of addresses that will become `maintainer`s.
+Takes a list of addresses that will become `maintainer`s as input.
-All the given addresses receive the `maintainer` role.
+All these addresses receive the `maintainer` role.
-If a given address already has a `maintainer` role or is present in the list more than once, this call is a no-op.
+For addresses that already have the `maintainer` role and for duplicate addresses in the input list, this call is a no-op.

 **Argument:**
   + **In Haskell:** [`List`](#types-List) [`Address`](#types-Address)